barberor/little-letters/README.md

-LittleLetters
+Little Letters

-LittleLetters is a mentorship-first pen-pal platform that safely connects MSU student mentors with K–12 students through guided, letter-based communication with parent access and built-in safety guardrails.
+Little Letters is a mentorship-first pen-pal platform that safely connects MSU student mentors with K–12 students through guided, letter-based communication with parent access and built-in safety guardrails.
 Built for a hackathon, LittleLetters demonstrates how intentional matching and thoughtful design can make mentorship accessible, safe, and engaging for younger learners.

 Team